Biden, in the season of giving, is poised to raise big campaign money this month

 An aggressive coast-to-coast fundraising schedule begins Tuesday when the president is set to headline three fundraisers in the Boston area.
 The schedule includes events also headlined by first lady Jill Biden, Vice President Kamala Harris, and top Biden-Harris campaign officials.
 Aides shared details with CBS News, anticipating the events will reinforce the president's leadership of the Democratic Party and his already-wide cash advantage over potential Republican general election rivals.

+The Biden-Harris campaign said Tuesday night it expects to raise more than $15 million in the next five days through fundraisers in Boston, Washington and Los Angeles, and also through its ongoing small-dollar fundraising campaign.

-While aides and donors declined to share specific figures early Tuesday, partly because they won't know final sums until after events are held, the December haul is poised to be "a big number," said one Biden-Harris campaign bundler, who was granted anonymity to describe ongoing plans for this month's fundraisers.
+The December haul is poised to be "a big number," said one Biden-Harris campaign bundler earlier Tuesday, who was granted anonymity to describe ongoing plans for this month's fundraisers.
 "The fundraising is going extremely well."

 The schedule of big-dollar events follows a November described by campaign aides as the strongest "grassroots fundraising" month to date.
 Financial forward momentum makes sense given interest and involvement grows every month closer to Election Day 2024, but it's also needed as the campaign hires more staff, books more advertising and plots its ground game ahead of what is expected to be the most expensive campaign year ever, topping $10 billion in political ad spending across all media, according to AdImpact.